euler-xyz/euler-contracts/certora/reports/MarketsAssetsReport.md

     interest rate, reserve fee, and pricing information

-    interest accumulator: the total accrued interest for this asset
+    interest accumulator: multiplier - if you had one unit at the beginning of time, how much you would have now

-    reserve balance: the reserve amount, in eToken units total balance:   the sum of outstanding eTokens and reserveBalance total borrows:   the sum of outstanding dTokens
+    reserve balance: the reserve amount, in eToken units total balance:   the sum of outstanding eTokens and reserveBalance total borrows:   the sum of outstanding dTokens in underlying units (greater precision: 27 decimals)

     users: user address => UserAsset
         balance:  the number of eTokens held by the user
-        owed:     the number of dTokens held by the user
+        owed:     the number of dTokens held by the user (1:1 conversion dToken)
         interest: the total accrued interest for this account

     eTokenAllowance: source user address => recipient user address => balance